Sardis Secondary School

-Sardis Secondary, abbreviated as SSS, is a public high school in Chilliwack, British Columbia part of School District 33 Chilliwack.
-The current principal is Dan Heisler.
+Sardis Secondary (SSS) is a public high school in Chilliwack, British Columbia part of School District 33 Chilliwack.
+The current principal is Lynnet Schramm.

 Sardis Secondary has a focus on agricultural and skilled trades education.
 The school is also somewhat distinctive in having an active high school football team.

 History

 Controversies

 In 2013, 12 students were suspended for a semester for using marijuana and breaking curfew on a school trip.
 The punishment was appealed by some parents and received a small amount of national news coverage.

 Curriculum

 In 2015, the sustainable agriculture program was expanded with the purchase of the SSS Farm.
-Students are able to grow food for a community-supported agriculture program.
+Students grow food for a community-supported agriculture program.
 Participation in the program is worth four course credits, the same amount as a standard class.
 The program was developed with support from the University of the Fraser Valley, a university local to Chilliwack and Abbotsford.

+With the end of the 2023 school year, the 20+ year old Computer Science program was shut down due to the lack of any available Computer Science teachers in British Columbia.